skillrepos/copilot-testing/labs.md

 ![copilot fix](./images/new-copilot-fix.png?raw=true "Copilot fix")

 4. Copilot should recognize that this is the wrong import and then suggest a correction/fix that you can then **Accept** from the dialog.
 After Accepting, you should see the set of problems for that file disappear from the PROBLEMS tab.
+(Note that if we did not highlight the entire code, and just told Copilot to *fix* based on the single line, it would likely have suggested adapting the rest of the code for *pytest*.

 ![copilot fix](./images/new-copilot-fix-to-accept.png?raw=true "Copilot fix")